dragee/dragee/docs/draggable.md

 ### position
 Start positioning.
 By default we automatically calculate position inside `container`

-### isContentBoxSize
-You can identify  that we should take into account element borders and paddings when we calculate draggable size

 ## List options:
 ### nativeDragAndDrop
 There can be situations where we need to use html5 drag&drop instead of `dragee` realization.